-Each pair is required to complete a System Summary Form (SSF) on the USBF website <www.usbf.org> at least 2 weeks in advance of the Championship and have it available for their opponents the day before a match, immediately before play and during a match.
-If a pair files the SSF late, or fails to file it, that pair's team will lose seating rights in one segment for every day the SSF is late.
+Each pair is required to complete a System Summary Form (SSF) on the USBF website <www.usbf.org> at least 2 weeks in advance of the Championship and have a printed copy available for their opponents the day before a match, immediately before play and during a match.
+If a pair files the SSF late, or fails to file it, that pair's team will lose seating rights in one segment of play for every day the SSF is late.
+If a pair files a SSF that the USBF Systems Summary Form Review Committee finds is inadequate, until the pair makes the SSF adequate, whenever the pair is playing, the opposing team has seating rights.
 The System Summary Form is attached to these General Conditions of Contest as Appendix A.